Course code: TECH-010 (Stage II)

 - O.E.M.
 Advanced Ply Lay-Up Blue print reading

 - O.E.M.
-Additional Repair manual Repair Damage assessment and record keeping by documentation and photography
+Additional Repair manual Repair Damage assessment and record keeping by documentation in logbook and photography

 - Damage awareness and incident reporting